 Zoom for Education

 Zoom offers a product just for educational institutions — Zoom for Education.
-The plans start at 20 hosts and allow for up to 300 participants in a meeting.
+The plans start allowing for up to 300 participants in a meeting.
 Hosts can have unlimited meetings.
 Features include content sharing, digital whiteboarding, integration with learning management systems, and session recording and transcription.

 Zoom for Healthcare